ChrisDill/ChrisDill.github.io/index.md

 ---

 ### **Hi there!**
-Im a software developer learing about game development and design.
-Looking for opportunities to progress my career in the industry.
+I'm a software developer interested in game development and design.
+Currently looking for opportunities to progress my career in the industry.

 Contact me via email if you want to get in touch.